gerlocian/ng-html5dragdrop/README.md

 # ng-html5dragdrop
-A pure HTML5 Drag and Drop Angular module
+A pure HTML5 Drag and Drop Angular module.